KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse Campaign/Lore/NPC Characters/Heroes/NPC Peacekeepers/Lore Entries/Ryū Hoshi.md

 ##### Brief Summary
-Ryū Hoshi is a Sign of the Dragon Pandaren Zodiac from the far away land of Kara-Tur and S-Rank [[peacekeeper]]
+Ryū Hoshi is a Sign of the Dragon Pandaren Zodiac from the far away land of Kara-Tur and S-Rank [[Peacekeeper]]
 ##### Appearance
 ![[Ryū Hoshi.png]]